rks101/egnet/README.md

 A comic take on [SPF and DKIM](https://wizardzines.com/comics/spf-dkim/) by Julia/bork

 1. Sender Policy Framework - [SPF](https://www.dmarcanalyzer.com/spf/)
 Sender Policy Framework (SPF) is used to authenticate the sender of an email.
 With an SPF record in place, Internet Service Providers can verify that a mail server is authorized to send email for a specific domain.
 An SPF record is a DNS TXT record containing a list of the IP addresses that are allowed to send email on behalf of your domain.
+SPF can verify the result as Pass, Neutral, None (Accept), SoftFail, PermError (Flag suspicious), or Fail, TempError (Reject).
 SPF can fail for forwarded or redirected emails.

-2. Domain Keys Identified Mail - [DKIM](https://support.google.com/a/answer/180504?hl=en&ref_topic=7564555) and check [DKIM](https://www.dmarcanalyzer.com/dkim/) records
+3. Domain Keys Identified Mail - [DKIM](https://support.google.com/a/answer/180504?hl=en&ref_topic=7564555) and check [DKIM](https://www.dmarcanalyzer.com/dkim/) records
 DKIM can fail for anti-spam or content-filtering software updating the subject in the header or parts of the email messages with a disclaimer.
 DKIM can fail for [replay attack](https://wordtothewise.com/2014/05/dkim-replay-attacks/) or [by chance](https://noxxi.de/research/breaking-dkim-on-purpose-and-by-chance.html).

-3. Domain-based Message Authentication, Reporting, and Conformance - [DMARC](https://support.google.com/a/answer/2466563?hl=en) and check [DMARK](https://www.dmarcanalyzer.com/dmarc/) records
+4. Domain-based Message Authentication, Reporting, and Conformance - [DMARC](https://support.google.com/a/answer/2466563?hl=en) and check [DMARK](https://www.dmarcanalyzer.com/dmarc/) records
 SPF or DKIM alone or both together are not sufficient to control spam.
 DMARC or ARC, combined with SPF and DKIM, are together a good team to fight against spam.

 Sample yml files with "Show Original" option from mail client - adding soon